Potters Bar Town F.C.: Recent history

 Under Steve Smart and assistant Paul Surridge, the club won the Spartan South Midlands League Premier Division Cup, the Hertfordshire Charity Shield, the Potters Bar Charity Cup, and the Spartan South Midlands League Premier Division Championship, thus winning promotion to Division One East of the Southern League, in the 2004–05 season.
-After one season, the club moved sidewards to the Isthmian League Division One North.
+After one season, the club moved sidewards to the Isthmian League Division One North.In the 2024/25 season Leigh Rose became the assistant manager as a ACL injury was picked up in pre season and Nick Mountford has been the first team coach since the 2022/23 season and is currently still there.

 Andy Leese and assistant Jon Meakes joined Potters Bar Town in February 2006 and steered the club away from relegation and in the 2006–07 season they then guided Town to a modest 14th in the league.
 The Scholars also captured the Herts Charity Cup in 2007.
 However Leese and Jon Meakes resigned from The Scholars to take over the job at Chesham United.
 Steve Browne, previously manager at Aveley, Boreham Wood, Dover Athletic and Slough Town left in December 2008 and the new manager is Adam Lee, formerly, manager of Wingate & Finchley.

 The club was placed back in the Southern League (Division One Central) for the 2013/14 season.

-Adam Lee resigned in October 2013 and was replaced by player /manager Jack Friend.
+Adam Lee resigned in October 2013 and was replaced by player-manager Jack Friend.

 Friend departed himself in February 2015, and was replaced by ex Hillingdon Borough and North Greenford United boss Steve Ringrose.

 Potters Bar got promoted from the Bostik League Division One North to the Bostik Premier League in the 2017–18 season by finishing second.
 They secured promotion with a 3–0 win against Barking.

 In the 2019–20 season the club were drawn against Barnet in the FA Cup qualifying fourth round.
 The BBC selected the game to live-stream on their services making this the first full live game in Potters Bar history.
 The game finished 1–1 with the Scholars scoring in the 101st minute of injury time to force a replay.
 However at The Hive they lost 3–1.